albertfgu/diffwave-sashimi/README.md

 # Pretrained Models

+The remainder of this README pertains only to pre-trained models from the SaShiMi paper.

-The branch `git checkout checkpoints` is provided for the code used in the checkpoints.
+The branch `git checkout checkpoints` provides checkpoints for these models.

 **This branch is meant only for reproducing generated samples from the SaShiMi paper from ICML 2022 - please do not attempt train-from-scratch results from this code.**

-Both SaShiMi and WaveNet backbones have issues that are explained below.
+The older models in this branch have issues that are explained below.

+Training from scratch is covered in the previous part of this README and should be done from the `master` branch.

 ### Checkpoints